Our insurrection will not be televised

 https://www.neme.org/texts/our-insurrection-will-not-be-televised

-Encouraged by friends, I have decided to write about this topic in the hope of reaching a wider audience and improving understanding of the chronic issues faced by NGOs in Cyprus.
-For this text, I have updated some charts and included information from audience feedback after the talks.
+Encouraged by friends, I decided to write about this topic, in the hope of reaching a wider audience and contributing to a better understanding of the chronic problems faced by NGOs in Cyprus.
+For this text, I have updated certain charts and included information that addresses comments from the audiences following the talks.

 Glossary